Shop, Distributive and Allied Employees Association: Early history

+Women

 During the war years of the 1940s the retail industry changed from being a substantially male occupation to having large numbers of women.
 The SDA was instrumental in achieving equal pay for women in 1975, with women comprising more than 65% of the SDA's membership as of 2010.

 The union was heavily involved in achieving the 44-hour working week in 1945 and then the 38-hour week in 1984.
 Other achievements include winning redundancy pay in 1986, four weeks annual leave in 1974 and 12 months maternity leave in 1979.

-In 1987, the SDA helped facilitate compulsory employer payments of 3% superannuation for employees paid into industry fund REST Super with joint union-employer directors.

 In 1987, the SDA helped facilitate compulsory employer payments of 3% superannuation for employees paid into industry fund REST Super with joint union-employer directors.

 Recent history

 In 1991, the Australian Hairdressers, Wigmakers and Hairworkers Employees' Federation and the Mannequins' & Models' Guild of Australia merged with the SDA.

 The SDA has a history of campaigning across the broader union movement.
 It was the biggest financial contributor to unions in the 1998 Australian waterfront dispute and the 'Your Rights At Work' campaign, which is credited with overturning John Howard's WorkChoices laws.
 It continues this tradition today through its contribution to the ACTU's Change The Rules campaign focused on reforming Australian industrial relations in the lead up to the 2019 federal election.

 The SDA was led for 36 years from 1978 to 2014 by National Secretary Joe de Bruyn.
 De Bruyn was previously Senior Vice President of the Australian Council of Trade Unions ACTU and was President of global union federation UNI Global Union from 2010 to 2014.
 He did not stand for re-election in 2014 and former NSW Branch Secretary Gerard Dwyer was elected National Secretary by the SDA's National Council.
 De Bruyn remained the SDA's honorary National President until he was replaced by Victorian Branch Secretary Michael Donovan 2018.

 In the 1980s, under the leadership of de Bruyn, the SDA strongly supported the Polish free trade union movement, Solidarity.
 The SDA brought Solidarity on tour to Australia to pressure the repressive, communist Polish Government as well as financially support charities that assisted Poland in its transition from communism.

 In 2015, ABC's Four Corners reported widespread wage theft and exploitation at 7-Eleven franchise stores.
 In response, the SDA established a hotline and dedicated team of industrial officers to help workers recover lost wages.
 The union has made numerous submissions calling for a reform of the Franchise Code of Conduct.

 Following the 2017 launch of Amazon in Australia, the SDA and the Transport Workers Union formed the Online Retail & Delivery Workers Alliance.
 The alliance is part of a global movement led by UNI Global Union and its affiliates to organise workers in Amazon fulfilment centres.